bitwisely/etk/README.md

 ## Features
 * Extents the official [elasticsearch](https://github.com/elastic/elasticsearch-js) project with easy to use, well documented function calls.
-* Parses elasticsearch error and response messages in useful ways.
+* Parses [elasticsearch](https://github.com/elastic/elasticsearch-js) error and response messages in useful ways.
 Yet you have the option to receive them as they are with configuration options.
-* Uses same elasticsearch instance in multiple Etk clients.
+* Uses same [elasticsearch](https://github.com/elastic/elasticsearch-js) instance in multiple Etk clients.
-* All API calls are tested against the latest elasticsearch release.
+* All API calls are tested against the latest [elasticsearch](https://github.com/elastic/elasticsearch-js) release.
-* [elasticsearch](https://github.com/elastic/elasticsearch-js) can be used alongside without any change.
+* [Elasticsearch](https://github.com/elastic/elasticsearch-js) can be used alongside without any change.

 ## API Documentation with Examples
 [Site Link](http://saltukalakus.github.io/etk)